benjacoblee/tiny/README.md

 ## Installation Instructions

 ## Motivations
-- Figure out how to set up a MEAN project from scratch
+- Figure out how to set up a MERN project from scratch
 - Learn how to use MongoDB with Mongoose
 - Handle back-end validation
 - Familiarize with Redux and how to structure Redux store